yasirshahzad/design-patterns/src/creational/FactoryMethod/README.md

    Potential over-complexity, readability issues, and additional overhead with extra classes.

 8. **How would you implement the Factory Method pattern in TypeScript (or any specific language)?**
-   Be ready to discuss language-specific features, such as TypeScript’s abstract classes and interfaces.
+   Be ready to discuss language-specific features, such as TypeScript's abstract classes and interfaces.

 9. **How would you convert a simple Factory Method implementation to support multiple product families?**
-   Explain how to evolve the Factory Method pattern into an Abstract Factory if there’s a need for product families, e.g., different types of notifications across various communication channels.
+   Explain how to evolve the Factory Method pattern into an Abstract Factory if there's a need for product families, e.g., different types of notifications across various communication channels.

 10. **What are some alternatives to the Factory Method pattern?**
-    Alternatives include simple factory functions, dependency injection, or Prototype patterns for cases where object creation doesn’t require much flexibility.
+    Alternatives include simple factory functions, dependency injection, or Prototype patterns for cases where object creation doesn't require much flexibility.

 ---